The Game by Jack Stone

 “You need to talk with Tim.
 I joined the band after his best friend Jace was killed.
 The spirit of Jace is Teen Jesus.
 I can attest that he continues to inspire us.
 I replaced him on guitar but it’s like he never left.
 He’s in my heart, even though I never met him in the flesh.”
-Little did I want to discuss how well I knew him.
+Little did I want to discuss how well I know him.

 “And Tim left town.”

 “He starts a new job today in Los Angeles.
 What happened at Sunday mass was a shock to all of us.
 The boys played the song that was played at St Patrick’s, ‘Wish You Were Here.’
 We all want Jesus to return.

-“So rock and roll is the new way to pray,” he was being sarcastic.
+“So rock and roll is the new way to pray,” he is being sarcastic.

 “When it is spiritual.
 It comes from gospel music.
 That’s why the Baptists are more attuned to it.
 The Church has only come around since Vatican II.”

 “We need to speak with Tim when he returns.
-Cardinal Cooke said he purposely avoids him, as well.”
+Cardinal Cooke says he purposely avoids him, as well.”

 “He doesn’t want to be treated like a saint.
 He’s not Teen Jesus.
 Jace was not perfect, rowdy and promiscuous, smoking and drinking.
 I never met him because he always skipped school.”

 “You’re not making a strong case for yesterday’s ‘miracle.’”

 “We don’t promote Teen Jesus.
-We tell everyone that Jace’s mission was to make kids safe.
+We tell everyone that Jace’s mission is to make kids safe.
 Can we go help the boys with their guitar lesson now?”

-“I think we need to investigate what happened yesterday more before allowing you to teach the boys,” Dr Marier was asserting his authority.
-I knew what that meant.
+“I think we need to investigate what happened yesterday more before allowing you to teach the boys,” Dr Marier is asserting his authority.
+I know what that means.

 “Well, let us speak with Father John.
 He’s fully capable of doing the teaching.
 His heart is pure, unlike we rock sinners.”

-“I’m not saying you’re sinners,” Dr Marier tried to seem reasonable.
+“I’m not saying you’re sinners,” Dr Marier tries to seem reasonable.
 “I’ll go get Father John to meet you here.”

-I realized I better not do my confessions at St Paul’s.
-I’d call Father Frank.
+I realize I better not do my confessions at St Paul’s.
+I’ll call Father Frank.
 Franciscans are much more tolerant.